Illinois Compiled Statutes

 "Cyber incident" means an event occurring on or conducted through a computer network that actually or imminently jeopardizes the integrity, confidentiality, or availability of computers, information or communications systems or networks, physical or virtual infrastructure controlled by computers or information systems, or information resident thereon that affect or control infrastructure or communications networks utilized by the public.
 "Cyber incident" includes a vulnerability in information systems, system security procedures, internal controls, or implementations that could be exploited by a threat source that affect or control infrastructure or communications networks utilized by the public.

 "Disaster" means an occurrence or threat of widespread or severe

 damage, injury or loss of life or property resulting from any natural,

 technological, or human cause, including but not limited to fire, flood, earthquake,

 wind, storm, hazardous materials spill or other water contamination requiring

 action to avert danger or damage, epidemic, air contamination, blight,

 drought, infestation, critical shortages of essential fuels and energy,

 explosion, riot, hostile military or

-paramilitary action, public health emergencies, or acts of domestic
+paramilitary action, public health emergencies, cyber incidents, or acts of domestic

 "Emergency Management" means the efforts of the State and the